 - Patient temperatures are being checked at the door before patients are admitted into the office.

-- In-office Procedures such as allergy testing and breathing tests may be scheduled after they have been ordered by Dr.Geller, Dr. Chan, or Dora Afrahim, our PA.
+- In-office Procedures such as allergy testing and breathing tests may be scheduled after they have been ordered by a provider.
+For breathing tests, a negative covid test within 48 hours or vaccination documentation must be provided.

-- Re-Evaluations and New Patient appointments can be done via Telehealth* or in office.
+- Re-Evaluations and New Patient appointments can be done via Telehealth* or in the office.

 - Rooms are sanitized after every patient and our staff are vigilant about handwashing and cleaning common areas.